mathworks/thingspeak-arduino/README.md

 * Arduino or compatible using a wired or Wi-Fi ethernet shield (we have tested with Uno and Mega)
 * Arduino Yun running OpenWRT-Yun Release 1.5.3 (November 13th, 2014) or later.
 There are known issues with earlier versions.
 Visit this page to get the latest version.
 * Particle Core or Photon (Formally Spark)
+* ESP8266 programmed with Arduino IDE (tested with NodeMCU 1.0 module)

 ## Examples: